MetaBorgCube/deep-conflicts-in-the-wild/README.md

 To include this additional language as part of the experiment, follow the steps:

 - Create the directory to copy the normalized grammar to, i.e., create `Disamb-Experiment/normalizedGrammars/<LangName>/normalized` copying the content of `src-gen/syntax/normalized` into it.
+In this case, `<LangName>` is `Calc`.

 - Edit the file `Disamb-Experiment/src/main/java/main/Main.java`, adding a new entry to the arrays: